Understanding Cruise Ship Language

 Learning the Terms of a Cruise Vacation

-When we went on our very first cruise in 2007, some of the terms used during our vacation were words that we were not quite sure of the meaning.
+When we went on our very first cruise, some of the terms used during our vacation were words that we were not quite sure of the meaning.
 Luckily my in-laws had cruised several times, before we did, and they filled us in, before leaving for our cruise vacation.
 Here's a few terms, and words that we knew, and some that we weren't quite sure of.

 AFT - This is the back part of the ship.